-During the reporting period, Water Services Department focused the training on private industries.
-It provided the video - A Drop in the Bucket to a total of 173 employees from five companies.
+During the reporting period, Water Services Department provided the video - A Drop in the Bucket to a total of 33 employees from two companies and one city employee.
 The video was produced by Excal Visual for stormwater pollution prevention education.
 The content was applicable to employees working outdoors with materials, wastes and operational activities that could potentially impact the quality of the stormwater runoff.